Wednesday, November 19, 2014

 Bernadette Peters as Lily St. Regis, Tim Curry as Rooster Hannigan

 Instead of turning Annie's most well-known song into a potentially wince-inducing showstopper, director John Huston (or Ray Stark, depending on the source) wisely gets the song out of the way by having Quinn sing a traditional version over the opening credits.
 Later she performs a subdued, a cappella rendition when she meets FDR.
-Then, as Eleanor & Franklin join in (Lois De Banzie& Edward Herrmann), Warbucks' comic, schmaltz-resistant reluctance effectively diffuses any similar audience reaction.
+Then, as Eleanor & Franklin join in (Lois De Banzie& Edward Herrmann), Warbucks' comic, schmaltz-resistant reluctance effectively diffuses any similar audience reactions.

-As a West Coaster with access to only those Broadway shows successful enough to have touring companies, I'm one of those guys who'd rather have a poor movie adaptation of a Broadway musical than none at all (see: A Little Night MusicRichard Attenborough's A Chorus Line is the exception that proves the rule); so I was on board for a movie version of Annie from the get-go.
-But what really made it a must-see film for me was the unusually high caliber of talent Stark engaged both in front of and behind the camera.
+As a West Coaster with access to only those Broadway shows successful enough to have touring companies, I'm one of those guys who'd rather have a poor movie adaptation of a Broadway musical than none at all (see: A Little Night Music.
+However, Richard Attenborough's A Chorus Line is the exception that proves the rule).
+So I was on board for a movie version of Annie from the get-go.
+But what really made it a must-see film for me was the unusually high caliber of talent Stark had secured both in front of and behind the camera.

-What he assembled was a dream cast for Annie; actors who not only visually fit their roles to a T, but bravely bucked typical Hollywood tradition by actually being able to sing and dance.
+What he assembled was a dream cast for Annie; actors who not only visually fit their roles to a T, but bravely bucked recent Hollywood musical tradition by actually being able to sing and dance.
 Albert Finney, while acquitting himself very nicely in the 1970 musical, Scrooge, would be the first to admit he's neither a singer nor dancer, but Carol Burnett, Ann Reinking, Bernadette Peters, Tim Curry, Geoffrey Holder (Punjab), and Roger Minami (the Asp) were all seasoned performers who got their start in Broadway musical theater.

 By 1982, Andrea McArdle, Broadway's original Annie, was roughly the appropriate age to play Lily St. Regis, so a massive, year-long, publicity-baiting global search was launched to find the perfect little orphan for the film version.
 Cute 9-year-old Aileen Quinn beat out 9,000 crestfallen (if not scarred for life) Annie applicants, winning the title role in what was then the most expensive musical ever made.